Skip to main content

 # Access usage statistics

-usage = result.usage
+usage = result.usage_aggregate

 print(f"Input tokens: {usage.input_tokens}")